Scale-by-scale energy transfers in bubbly flows: Scale-by-Scale Energy Transfers

 \section{Scale-by-Scale Energy Transfers}

 For any field $\psi({\bf x})$, we define the corresponding filtered field as

-where $G_K$ is a smooth low-pass filter that suppresses fluctuations at scales $<1/K$, $\hat{\psi}$ is the Fourier transform of $\psi$, and $r \sim 1/K$ is the filtering length scale corresponding to the filtering wavenumber $K$ \citep{Pope_2000,DomaradzkiCarati_2007}.
-In what follows, we will always use an isotropic Gaussian filter, $G_K(\boldsymbol{k}) = \exp(-k^2/24K^2)$, since it is smooth in both real space and Fourier space.
-Another common choice is a sharp spectral filter \citep{Frisch_1995}, $G_K(\boldsymbol{k}) = H(K-k)$ where $H$ is the Heavside step function.
-Note that because the filtering operator $G$ commutes with the derivative operator, the filtered velocity field $\overline{\bu}_K$ is also incompressible.
+where $G_r$ is the real space filtering kernel, $*$ denotes convolution, $G_K$ is a smooth low-pass filter in Fourier space that suppresses fluctuations at scales $<1/K$, $\widehat{\psi}$ is the Fourier transform of $\psi$, and $r \sim 1/K$ is the filtering length scale corresponding to the filtering wavenumber $K$ \citep{Pope_2000,DomaradzkiCarati_2007,Sadek2018}.
+In what follows, we will always use an isotropic Gaussian filter, $G_K(\boldsymbol{k}) = \exp(-\upi^2k^2/24K^2)$, which is smooth and positive-definite in both real space and Fourier space.

-Some commonly used definitions of the scale-dependent (filtered) kinetic energy used for studying either variable density or compressible flows are ($\langle\rangle$ denote spatial averaging):
+Some commonly used definitions of the scale-dependent (filtered) kinetic energy used for studying variable density or compressible flows are ($\langle\rangle$ denote spatial averaging):